There are many impressive castles in France to visit! It’s difficult to visit the country without stopping to seeing at least one of them.

 Chateau Fontainebleau is one of the largest castles in France.
 Numerous monarchs have lived here including Napoleon III and Louis VII.
 Today it’s a UNESCO World Heritage Site and a national museum.

-Château de Vincennes
+16. Château de Vincennes

-During the 14th century, it became heavily fortified.
-During the 15th century an outer wall was added and now there are two drawbridges and a moat.
+During the 14th century, the French castle became heavily fortified.
+During the 15th-century an outer wall was added and now there are two drawbridges and a moat.